-Vision is the prerequisite for reading.
-Poor vision skills lead to poor reading skills.
-Studies show that deficiencies in binocular vision, accommodation, oculomotor control, visual information processing and/or visual integrative abilities can lead to a significant handicap in learning abilities.
+Within the classroom, 80% of learning comes through our visual system.
+If visual skills are highly developed, reading and learning can become effortless.
+Studies show deficiencies in binocular vision, accommodation, oculomotor control, visual information processing and/or visual integrative abilities often lead to significant difficulties in reading and learning abilities.

-At Wow Vision Therapy, we correct vision dysfunctions that lead to poor reading and learning abilities.
-When our patients learn how to control their visual system with more efficiency, they improve in reading and learning abilities as well.
+At Wow Vision Therapy, we correct delays in visual development that lead to poor reading and learning abilities.
+When our patients gain control of their visual system with more efficiency, they typically improve in reading and learning abilities.

-The following questions are designed to help you determine whether or not your child may have a vision dysfunction that is affecting their ability to read and learn.
-If you answer “sometimes” or “yes,” to any of these questions, please call our office to schedule a developmental vision evaluation.
+The following questions are designed to help you recognize whether or not your child may have a visual problem that is affecting their ability to read and learn.

 1. Do you have concerns about your child’s reading abilities?

-2. Does your child skip lines/words when reading?
+2. Does your child skip lines or words when reading?

 3. Does your child struggle to keep their attention centered on reading?